storacha/specs/w3-filecoin.md

 }
 ```

-See [`aggregate/offer`](#aggregateoffer) section to see the subsequent task.
+See the [`piece/offer`](#pieceoffer)section to see the subsequent task.
-If the added piece is invalid, details on failing reason is also reported:
+If the added piece is invalid, the reason for the failure is also reported:

 ```json
 {